Planning on traveling in Greece? Welcome to the blog post that will make your life easier!

 How Much Money Should I Bring to Greece?

 This depends on your Greece Itinerary and travel style.
-But my Greece travel guide is a great resource that will help you plan your budget for your ideal Greece vacation.
+But my Greece travel guide is a great resource that will help you plan your budget for your ideal Greece vacation for the mainland and the islands in the country. .
 Some costs rise during the peak season -Mid-June through mid-September- so plan for a higher budget if you are visiting during these months.

 What Clothes Do You Need For Greece?

 What clothes to pack change depending on what time of the year you are visiting; And where you are going on your Greece trip.